opf/openproject/docs/user-guide/backlogs-scrum/work-with-backlogs/README.md

 If you do not want to do without the real project pin board in your project management, OpenProject offers the option to print the user stories and tasks.

-In order to so, select the *Export* option from the sprint drop-down menu in the backlogs view.
+In order to do so, select the **Export** option from the sprint drop-down menu in the backlogs view.

 ![User-guide-print-story-cards](User-guide-print-story-cards.png)

 Choose a story card format from the list that will open.
-The format  selection can only be adjusted by a system admin  in the -> *Administration* -> *Backlogs* and applies to all projects in OpenProject.
+The format selection can only be adjusted by a system admin in the *Administration* -> *Backlogs* and applies to all projects in OpenProject.

 Now, a PDF file is created which displays one or several stories or tasks per page (listing the work packages of the selected sprint), depending on the selected settings.

 ## Sprint wiki

 OpenProject also allows you to create a wiki page associated with a sprint directly from the backlog.
-You can document sprint information, e.g. ratios, sprint meetings, retrospecitve, sprint planning or sprint review meetings.
+You can document sprint information, e.g. ratios, sprint meetings, retrospective, sprint planning or sprint review meetings.

 In order to do so, click on the arrow on the left of the respective Sprint title to open the drop-down menu.
-A click on *Wiki* will take you to the Wiki editing page.
+A click on **Wiki** will take you to the Wiki editing page.

 ![User-guide-sprint-wiki](User-guide-sprint-wiki.png)

 Here, you have all the tools for creating wiki pages at your disposal, with the title already pre-set and related to the selected sprint.
 You can insert and edit content using the text field and make changes to the formatting using the navigation pane above.
 You can also add comments and files from your hard drive.
-Once you have configured  the wiki page according to your preferences, click *Save.*
+Once you have configured the wiki page according to your preferences, click **Save**.

 ![sprint wiki](image-20200129140655485.png)

 <div class="alert alert-info" role="alert">
-**Note**: You can configure the sprint wiki template in the -> Administration -> Backlogs.
-If you create a wiki page with the respective name, e.g. sprintwiki, all sprint wikis will use this wiki page as a template.
+**Note**: You can configure the sprint wiki template in the Administration -> Backlogs.
+If you create a wiki page with the respective name, e.g. "sprintwiki", all sprint wikis will use this wiki page as a template.
 </div>